Trump's top Russia probe lawyer resigns

 US President Donald Trump's lead lawyer for the special counsel investigation into Russia interference in the 2016 election has resigned, US media report.

-John Dowd is reported to have concluded that Mr Trump was increasingly ignoring his advice.
+John Dowd, 77, is reported to have concluded that Mr Trump was increasingly ignoring his advice.

 Other reports say Mr Trump had lost confidence in Mr Dowd's ability to handle special counsel Robert Mueller.

-In an email to The Washington Post, Mr Dowd wrote: "I love the president and wish him well."
+In an email to news outlets, Mr Dowd wrote: "I love the president and wish him well."

 The special counsel is investigating possible links between Mr Trump's associates and Russia, as well as whether the president has obstructed the inquiry.